-A session includes:
+A session might include:

-What to expect from different media outlets
+What to expect from different media platforms and outlets - straight from the horse's mouth of those who work there.

-How to proactively offer content
+How to proactively offer content.

-What to include and avoid in a press release
+What to include and avoid in a press release.

-An overview of types of media
+An overview of types of media outlets.

-Pulling out of a nosedive and post-interview damage control
+Pulling out of a nosedive and post-interview damage control.

-Workshopping of hairy questions
+Workshopping of hairy questions.